klebgenomics/Kaptive/docs/Databases.md

 Similarly, if you have identified new locus variants not currently in the existing databases, please let us know!

-### *Klebsiella* K locus databases
+### *Klebsiella pneumoniae* Species Complex (KpSC) K locus databases

-The *Klebsiella* K locus primary reference database (`Klebsiella_k_locus_primary_reference.gbk`) comprises full-length (*galF* to *ugd*) annotated sequences for each distinct *Klebsiella* K locus, where available:
+The KpSC K locus reference database (`Klebsiella_k_locus_primary_reference.gbk`) comprises full-length (*galF* to *ugd*) annotated sequences for each distinct *Klebsiella* K locus, where available:

-- KL1 - KL77 correspond to the loci associated with each of the 77
+- K-loci KL1-KL72, KL74 and KL79-KL82 correspond to the originally defined K-types K1-K72, K74 and K79-K82, respectively.
+K-loci 101 and greater
-  serologically defined K-type references, for which the corresponding predicted serotypes are K1-K77, respectively.
+  correspond to K-loci for which the phenotypes were unknown at the time of locus discovery, numbered in the order in which they were discovered.
-- KL101 and above are defined from DNA sequence data on the basis of gene content, and are not currently associated with any defined serotypes.
+- KL101 and above are defined from DNA sequence data on the basis of gene content, for which no matched phenotypes were known at the time.
+However, the polysaccharide structures and/or serotypes corresponding to several of these loci have since been described e.g. serotypes [K102, K112, K122, K136 and K149](https://zenodo.org/records/15742130)).

 !!! note
     Insertion sequences (IS) are excluded from this database since we